June 2017 marked the beginning of a new initiative between Blas and the Willie Clancy Summer School.

 For more details on the Scope of Irish Traditional Music course, please visit www.scoilsamhraidhwillieclancy.com

 Click on the link below to download the application form (in either .doc or .pdf format):

 Please give as much detail on your application form as possible.
-You may submit your application by post, by fax, or by email as below.
+You may submit your application by email or post as below:

 Pamela Cotter (Blas Director)